Be a stakeholder

 Read the news and stay informed on what’s happening around the world and how women and girls are being treated.
 A big step in narrowing the gender gap is educating yourself on what measures will move that issue forward, from legislation that guarantees women's rights, to changes in workplace policies and cultural norms that effectively disadvantage women.

-Second, educate the next generation
+2. Educate the next generation

 Start with those closest to you.
 It could be as simple as turning to your younger sibling and saying, "Hey, let's talk about what's going on in the world."
 You're helping them become more curious about others and, in turn, teaching them to care.